 'A' Award Grants

-Newly redesigned for 2016!
-The 'A' Award is now a four year grant with the possibility of a fifth year of funding.
-The Award amount has also been increased, and eligibility guidelines have changed.
-The new 'A' Award is designed for the early independent career scientist who wants to establish a career in pediatric oncology research.
+The 'A' Award is designed for the early independent career scientist who wants to establish a career in pediatric oncology research.
 The ideal candidate has an original project, can demonstrate outstanding career development support from the institution, and has a strong future commitment to pediatric cancer investigation.
 These awards are open to MD, MD/PhD and PhD candidates who are within 5 years of their first faculty appointment as an Assistant Professor.
 The 'A' Award offers up to $200,000 per year for four years, with the possibility of a fifth year of funding.